Despite risks, auto workers step up to make medical gear - KVIA

 “I dropped some off at my grandparents.
 My parents took a full packet of masks at my house.
 So, it’s not just helping the first responders.
 It’s helping me and my family feel safe,” she said.

-Inside a building on Toyota’s giant factory complex in Georgetown, Kentucky, mechanical engineer Kirk Barber helps to ship thousands of face shields that laid-off workers are making.
+Inside a building on Toyota’s giant factory complex in Georgetown, Kentucky, mechanical engineer Kirk Barber helps to ship thousands of face shields that workers are making while plants are shut down.
 Sometimes he personally delivers boxes to hospitals or the state government, which is distributing them.

 All of the workers, he said, had to undergo a cultural change to make sure they stay more than 6 feet apart to protect themselves from possible contagion.